kdh4970/isaacsim_g1_locomotion/README.md

 ## How to use

 ```
-cd isaacsim # Change it to your isaacsim path
+cd $HOME/isaacsim # Change it to your isaacsim directory.

 git clone https://github.com/kdh4970/isaacsim_g1_locomotion.git